victoroki/LearnsoftCRM/README.md

 # CUSTOMER RELATIONSHIP MANAGEMENT </br>
 ## Overview </br>
-The system being developed is a Business ERP (Enterprise Resource Planning) application for managing various business operations, with a focus on employee management and daily report tracking.
-The system allows employees to submit daily reports, track their attendance with geofencing and facial recognition, and manage client-lead interactions and product orders.
+The system being developed is a CRM (Customer Relationship Management) application for managing various business operations, with a focus on employee management and daily report tracking.
+The system allows employees to submit daily reports and manage client-lead interactions and product orders.
 Various features have been integrated into the system to facilitate the efficient management of employee performance and business processes. </br>

 ## Key functionalities include: </br>